 - When we say that at the time of vaccination a dog must be completely healthy, we mean not only its appearance.
 It is necessary to pay attention to the pet’s chair, and its body temperature, and appetite.
 Well, a veterinarian also carefully examines the animal before vaccination.

-- After vaccination, it is necessary not only to keep the dog at home, but also to exclude its contacts with other (unvaccinated) animals, and also not allow the pet to lick the doormat at the entrance door or gnawing dirty street shoes.
+- After vaccination, it is necessary not only to keep the dog at home but also to exclude its contacts with other (unvaccinated) animals.
+Also not allow the pet to lick the doormat at the entrance door or gnawing dirty street shoes.

-- If you plan to knit your dog with a dog, it is desirable to vaccinate it at least three months before this event (just before the viscous danger), and if a pregnancy has occurred, then it is already impossible to vaccinate it.
+- If you plan to knit your dog with a dog, it is desirable to vaccinate it at least three months before this event (just before the vicious danger).
+You should remember, if a pregnancy has occurred, then it is already impossible to vaccinate it.
 Otherwise, there will be a high probability of giving birth to puppies with pathologies

 - If your dog is prone to allergic reactions, it is advisable to give him tavegil or suprastin before vaccination.
 In addition, within half an hour after the injection, it is advisable not to leave far from the clinic – so that if the dog feels somehow wrong, immediately show it to the veterinarian.